 “Establishing prognosis in psoriatic arthritis is probably the hardest thing for us to do, at least in individuals.
 And obviously, that’s what matters if you’re the patient.

 We know overall, that patients have less X ray damage than patients with rheumatoid arthritis – but they actually have a similar impact on the quality of life, and that’s either because:

-- they’re getting symptoms in other joints that we’re not picking up – because usually the only X ray hands and feet,
+- they’re getting symptoms in other joints that we’re not picking up – because usually they only X-ray hands and feet,

-- And obviously, they’ve, they’re also living with psoriasis.
-So they’ve got the impact of the psoriasis on their quality of life.
+- And obviously, they’re also living with psoriasis.
+So they’ve got the impact of psoriasis on their quality of life.